CSW-RS/SAIV26-SONNX/README.md

 ## Foundation Modules — Tensors

 Provides the core definitions for the formalization.

-Thses modules include:
+Thsese modules include:

 - `tensor.mlw` — Provides the abstract tensor model, including its properties and constructors.